9 dead in Texas crash involving U. of Southwest golf teams - NewsBreak

 “This is a terrible accident.
 As we await additional information from authorities, my prayers are with the community and the loved ones of all those involved,” she said.

+“We grieve with the loved ones of the individuals whose lives were horrifically taken too soon in this fatal vehicle crash near Andrews last night," Abbott said.

-The teams were taking part in a tournament at Midland College, about 315 miles (505 kilometers) west of Dallas.
+The teams had been taking part in a golf tournament at Midland College, about 315 miles (505 kilometers) west of Dallas.

 “We are still learning the details about the accident but we are devastated and deeply saddened to learn about the loss of our students’ lives and their coach,” University President Quint Thurman said in a statement.

-The university said on Twitter that it was working to notify family members of those involved in the crash, and that counseling and religious services would be available on campus.2 journalists working for Fox News killed in Ukraine
+The university said on Twitter that counseling and religious services would be available on campus.

 Midland College, which hosted the golf tournament, said Wednesday’s play would be canceled because of the crash.
-Eleven schools are participating in the event.
+Eleven schools were participating in the event.

 “All of the players and their coaches from the participating schools met together early this morning,” Midland College athletic director Forrest Allen said in a statement Wednesday.
 “We were all shocked to learn of this tragedy, and our thoughts and prayers are with USW as they grieve this terrible loss.”